The Little Mermaid (1989 film): Plot

-Eric finds Ariel on the beach and takes her to his castle, unaware that she is the one who rescued him earlier.
+Eric, who has become fascinated by the woman who saved him, finds Ariel on the beach and takes her to his castle, unaware that she is the one who rescued him earlier due to her inability to speak.
 Ariel spends time with Eric, and at the end of the second day, they almost kiss but are thwarted by Flotsam and Jetsam.
-Furious at Ariel's close success, Ursula disguises herself as a young woman named Vanessa and uses Ariel's voice to cast a hypnotic enchantment on Eric that makes him forget about Ariel.
-The next day, Ariel discovers that Eric will be married to Vanessa.
-Scuttle discovers Vanessa's true identity and informs Ariel, who pursues the wedding barge.
+Frustrated by Ariel’s close success, Ursula disguises herself as a young woman named Vanessa and uses Ariel's voice to cast a hypnotic enchantment on Eric that makes him forget about Ariel.
+The next day, Ariel discovers Eric is to be married to Vanessa, leaving her heartbroken.
+Then, Scuttle discovers that Vanessa is really Ursula and informs Ariel, who pursues the wedding barge.
 Sebastian informs Triton, and Scuttle disrupts the wedding with the help of various sea animals.
 In the chaos, Ursula's shell is destroyed, restoring Ariel's voice and breaking the enchantment over Eric.
-Realizing that Ariel is the girl who saved his life, Eric rushes to kiss her, but the sun sets and Ariel transforms back into a mermaid.
+Realizing that Ariel is the girl who saved his life, Eric rushes to her, but the sun sets before they can kiss and Ariel transforms back into a mermaid.

-Turning back into her true form, Ursula kidnaps Ariel.
+Turning back into her true form, Ursula claims Ariel.
 Triton confronts Ursula and demands Ariel's release, but the deal is inviolable.
 At Ursula's urging, Triton agrees to take Ariel's place as Ursula's prisoner, giving up his trident.
 Ariel is released as Triton transforms into a polyp and loses his authority over Atlantica.
 With her true goal complete, Ursula declares herself the Queen of Atlantica, and claims Triton's trident when Eric appears with a harpoon.
-Ursula attempts to kill Eric, but Ariel intervenes, causing Ursula to inadvertently kill Flotsam and Jetsam.
+Ursula attempts to kill Eric, but Ariel intervenes, leading to Ursula accidentally killing Flotsam and Jetsam.
 Enraged, Ursula uses the trident to grow in size.
 Ariel and Eric reunite on the surface just before a gigantic Ursula separates them.
 She then gains full control of the ocean, creating a storm and bringing sunken ships to the surface.
 Just as Ariel is about to be killed, Eric commandeers a wrecked ship and impales Ursula with its splintered bowsprit.
 With Ursula dead, Triton and the other polyps in her garden revert to their original forms.

-Realizing that Ariel truly loves Eric, Triton turns her into a human and approves her marriage to Eric.
+Realizing that Ariel truly loves Eric and the human world, Triton turns her into a human and approves her marriage to Eric.
 Ariel and Eric marry on a ship and depart, with all of Ariel's friends and family watching them as well.